CDLM: Consistency Diffusion Language Models For Faster Sampling: Background

 \subsection{Knowledge Distillation in Language Models}

 Knowledge distillation (KD)~\cite{hinton2015distilling} transfers knowledge from a large, powerful teacher to a smaller, more efficient student.
-In early LLM work, KD was largely \textit{black-box}, where students imitated textual outputs from closed-source APIs~\cite{fu2023specializing}.
-With the rise of open-source LLMs, \textit{white-box} distillation became feasible, enabling direct supervision from the teacher’s internal representations, such as logits or embeddings~\cite{agarwal2024onpolicy, gu2023knowledge}.
-Beyond language modeling, distillation has also been successfully applied to diffusion-based image and video generation to cut sampling steps while preserving quality~\cite{yin2024dmd, yin2025causvid}.
-Our method can similarly be viewed as a form of \textit{self-distillation}: we distill knowledge from a teacher to a student of identical size and model type, but with different architectural design (a fully bidirectional teacher vs.\ a block-wise causal student).
-We adopt a white-box setup with rich intermediate supervision, enabling efficient and stable knowledge transfer.
+Early work on LLM distillation primarily relied on \textit{black-box} KD, where students imitated textual outputs from closed-source APIs~\cite{fu2023specializing}.
+With the rise of open-source LLMs, \textit{white-box} distillation has become prevalent, enabling richer supervision from the teacher’s internal representations, such as logits or embeddings~\cite{agarwal2024onpolicy, gu2023knowledge}.
+Beyond language, distillation has also been applied to diffusion-based image and video generation to reduce sampling steps while preserving quality~\cite{yin2024dmd, yin2025causvid}.
+Our method can similarly be viewed as a form of \textit{self-distillation}, where knowledge is transferred between models of identical size and type but with different architectural designs (a fully bidirectional teacher and a block-wise causal student).
 Like \citet{deschenaux2025sdtt} and \citet{xu2025dinfer}, we reduce decoding steps by distilling multi-step diffusion trajectories into \textit{jumps} between non-consecutive denoising states.
-Our novelty is to instantiate these jumps in a block-causal student, and to train it with \emph{consistency}-oriented objectives.
+Our novelty lies in instantiating these jumps within a block-causal student and training it with \emph{consistency}-oriented objectives.